 Manage a UK company?

-An important part of managing a UK company is keeping its statutory books and filings up to date.
+Inform Direct makes it easy by keeping statutory books and filings up to date.

 The need for a special resolution may help good decision-making, ensuring important changes are better considered

-- On a show of hands or poll at a general meeting of shareholders, potentially alongside other company business
+- A show of hands or poll at a general meeting of shareholders, potentially alongside other company business

 It’s important to use the right type of resolution.
 If you use an ordinary resolution where a special resolution is required, or don’t follow the correct procedure, the resolution could be invalid.